emersonboyd/Upgradeable_SmartContract_Example/README.md

 You should have access to a Metamask wallet.
 You do not need any funds to start.

+You will be deploying your contract on Rinkeby network.
+Make sure the Rinkeby network is up.
+If you can access [this link](https://www.rinkeby.io), you should be good to go.

-In addition, npm must be installed on your machine.
+Finally, npm must be installed on your machine.

 #### Linux: